Giphy Capture for Mac: 5 Better GIF Recorders (2026)

 CleanShot X is hard to beat.
 It does screenshots, GIFs, videos, scrolling capture, and more.
 But be ready to pay extra for cloud features.

-I edit GIFs a lot
+I record a lot of product demos

 Which Alternative Should You Choose?